brianwade1/Bayesian_Opt_NN_Building_Heating_Loads/README.md

 The Bayesian Optimization took a little over an hour to run in single-core mode on a standard laptop.
 The results of the Bayesian Optimization showed the optimal combination of hyperparameters for the neural network:

-* Number of layers: 3
+* Number of hidden layers: 3
 * Number of nodes in first hidden layer: 17
 * Number of nodes in second hidden layer: 10
 * Number of nodes in third hidden layer: 3